Azure/azure-iot-sdk-c/doc/cmake_application.md

 This document describes how to use your application CMake configuration to include and build the device C SDK.

 ## C Device SDK Git submodule
-Inclusion of the device C SDK usually uses the git submodule to include the SDK into your application source code.
-For the example project CMake file below, the device C SDK is installed at your root project directory called `azure-iot-sdk-c`.
+Inclusion of the device C SDK usually uses git submodules to include the SDK into your application source code.
+For the example project CMake file below, the device C SDK is installed at your root project in a directory called `azure-iot-sdk-c`.

 ## Application CMake project example
 The device C SDK CMake files are configured to be directly referenced from your application CMake.
-The first step of your application CMake file is to set the SDK configuration options, and then included the SDK in your CMake by adding the `add_subdirectory()` to the SDK location within your project.
+The first step of your application CMake file is to set the SDK configuration options, and then include the SDK in your CMake by adding the `add_subdirectory()` to the SDK location within your project.

 Below is an example of an application project CMake.txt file which referances the Azure IoT device C SDK source code.
 ```Shell